ossf/wg-best-practices-os-developers/docs/developers.md

 _by the [Open Source Security Foundation (OpenSSF)](https://openssf.org)_

-If you develop or build software, here are some ready-to-go resources from the OpenSF to help you secure that software.
+If you develop or build software, here are some ready-to-go resources from the OpenSSF to help you secure that software.

 ## General software security education